The Passenger's Guide to Baggage

 4. Checked Baggage - 20 kg (44 lbs) / 23 kg (50 lbs) / 32 kg (70 lbs)

 Each passenger can purchase additional baggage allowance for up to three checked bags that are put in the hold of the aircraft.
 The combined dimensions of the checked bag cannot exceed 158 cm/62 in.
 Baggage exceeding these dimensions is considered special baggage.
+Please note that all baggage that is not a standard check-in bag is considered special (odd-sized) baggage.
 Checked baggage comes in three sizes, 20 kg (44 lbs), 23 kg (50 lbs) and 32 kg (70 lbs).
 Weight exceeding that allowance will be considered excess weight and charged accordingly.
 Please note that a single suitcase may never exceed 32 kg.

 4.1 VIA checked baggage